nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `undo`

 > Supported commands to undo: `add` `clear` `delete` `edit` `mark` `unmark`
+> Undoing 'delete' will replace the deleted task at the bottom of the list

 ### 2.10.
 Redoing previous step : `redo`